Mirevi/MotionHub/README.md

 # Setup and Building

-The [CMake](https://cmake.org/) System is used to generate Build Files and download all required dependencies.
+The [CMake](https://cmake.org/) system is used to generate project files and for downloading all required dependencies.
 Please use the `CMakeLists.txt` file for generating.

-- MMH is developed with Microsoft **Visual Studio 2017**. *([CMake](https://cmake.org/) has only been tested with this IDE.)*
+- MMH is developed with Microsoft **Visual Studio 2017**. *([CMake](https://cmake.org/) has only been tested with this IDE version.)*

-Please Note that we use the Framework Qt for the UI.
-To build the project you need the [Qt Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123) and for editing `.ui` files you need [Qt Designer](https://www.qt.io/download).
+Please Note that we use Qt Framework for the UI.
+To build the project you need the [Qt Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123) and for editing Qt `.ui` files you need [Qt Designer](https://www.qt.io/download).

 # Authors